hemantksingh/messup-learn/practice/Influence and Negotiation.md

 ### Listen, clarify and test assumptions

 * To get to know the other person try and **summarise their position** by clarifying their objective.
 [Steel man your opponent's argument](https://constantrenewal.com/steel-man) and assess what is it that you can learn from what they are saying?
 It is a mechanism of getting feedback on your position.
 If there is merit in the opposing argument or you can’t respond to the strongest argument from the other side, there’s a good chance you’re wrong.
 That's okay as long as you're willing to adjust your position.
-* **Get a yes** *"Let me see if I can summarise your position.. what you would like to be able to achieve is...
-Is that right?"* After a few sessions of back and forth communication, you should get a clear understanding of their viewpoint.
+* **Aim for "that's right"** *"Let me see if I can summarise your position.. what you would like to be able to achieve is...
+Is that right?"* Voss warns against chasing a "yes"; the goal is a summary so accurate that the other person says "that's right".
+After a few sessions of back and forth communication, you should get a clear understanding of their viewpoint.

 ## Align your goals

-> *If there is one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as your own* - Henry Ford
+> *If there is any one secret of success, it lies in the ability to get the other person's point of view and see things from that person's angle as well as from your own* - Henry Ford, as quoted in Carnegie

 * Put yourself in the other person's shoes and try to think how they are thinking?
 * What are the questions brewing in their mind.
 How will they react to your suggestions?